-Reinertsen admonishes us that “[c]ollocation is the closest thing to fairy dust that we have to improve communications on the development team.”
+Reinertsen admonishes us that “[c]ollocation is the closest thing to fairy dust that we have to improve communications on the development team” (, p.
+113).

 However, there is still an occasional need for quiet uninterrupted thinking, phone calls, or pair discussions.
-Therefore, the work environment should provide quiet rooms, such as small offices that can be used as needed.
+Therefore, the work environment should provide quiet rooms such as small offices that can be used as needed.
 If collocated team members spend most of their time working in isolation in such spaces, or if they wear headphones most of the time, or if the bulk of their communication takes place via Slack or some other electronic media, it seriously limits the benefits of collocation.
 The ScrumMaster should explore the reasons behind such behavior and confront the team.

 ✥ ✥ ✥

 Some people may find this awkward, especially people with a preference for solitary work.
-Working in teams and working in Collocated Teams is not for everyone and these people may need to be helped out of the organization to work for an institution that can tolerate their behaviors, or maybe Scrum is not for them.
-And while some people may find that frequent broad social contact takes them out of their comfort zone, most people can adapt their actions to the broader needs of the team.
+Working in teams and working in Collocated Teams are not for everyone and these people may need to be helped out of the organization to work for an institution more suitable to their preferences—or maybe Scrum is not for them.
+While some people may find that frequent broad social contact takes them out of their comfort zone, most people can adapt their actions to the broader needs of the team.
 It takes more energy for some people than others to do so, but such communication is necessary for effective teamwork.

 Infants learn to recognize the phonemes of their native language through repeated exposure to them.
-Studies have shown that physical presence is crucial: infants exposed to phonemes of a foreign language learned to recognize them as if they had heard them from a physically present person, but showed no learning if they were presented through either audio or audiovisual media.
-Communication is a social process and where we use technologies that limit the naturalness of the communication channel limits our ability to communicate.
-This tends to substantiate the inadequacy of teleconference and videoconferences in effective communication.
-In your next tele- or videoconference observe the differences between that session and face-to-face interaction.
-Note the differences in the amount of time someone speaks in a single turn; in the amount of interruptions, overlaps, and backchannels; and increased formality when switching speakers.
-It was found that the tele- or videoconference does not replicate the face to face interaction.
+Studies have shown that physical presence is crucial.
+Infants exposed to foreign language phonemes learned to recognize them as if they had heard them from a physically present person.
+However, the infants showed no learning if they were exposed to the phonemes through either audio or audiovisual media ().
+Communication is a social process, and communication becomes less effective when technology limits the naturalness of the communication channel.
+This tends to substantiate the inadequacy of teleconferences and videoconferences for effective communication.
+In your next tele- or videoconference, observe the differences between that session and face-to-face interaction.
+Note the differences in the amount of time someone speaks in a single turn; in the amount of interruptions, overlaps, and backchannels; and in the degree of formality when switching speakers.
+The studies have shown that the tele- or videoconference does not replicate face-to-face interaction ().

-A team that is collocated is likely to exhibit pride in their identity and in the product they build; see Product Pride:
+Members of a collocated team are likely to exhibit pride in their identity and in the product they build; see Product Pride:

 Thomas J. Allen.
 Managing the Flow of Technology.
 Boston: Massachusetts Institute of Technology, 1977.